 A frequently heard comment from both students and parents is that financial aid “forgets” the middle-income family.
 Washington University has addressed this matter by providing need-based scholarship support as a part of our financial aid award while most other medical schools offer only loans.

-Using the 2017-18 estimate for the cost of education at $82,758 for the first year of study, if the need-analysis estimates that the student and parents can contribute $42,758, the student “documents” financial need of $40,000.
+Using the 2023-24 estimate for the cost of education at $93,402 for the first year of study, if the need-analysis estimates that the student and parents can contribute $53,402, the student “documents” financial need of $40,000.
 Once this amount is determined, we fund half by scholarship and half by loans, many of which are interest free during school.
 Therefore, the student with $40,000 of documented need would receive $20,000 in scholarship and $20,000 in loan support (Federal Direct and/or Washington University loan).
-For the 2023-2024 year, if a student’s need-based loan support reaches $29,000, or 35% of the cost of attendance, the remaining need is satisfied entirely with scholarship.
+For the 2023-2024 year, if a student’s need-based loan support reaches $33,000, or roughly 35% of the cost of attendance, the remaining need is satisfied entirely with scholarship.
 Many medical schools do not provide any scholarship funds until a significant portion of the student’s need is covered by loans.

-For students who are accepted for admission to the 2018 first-year class, financial aid application materials will be available early in 2018.
+For students who are accepted for admission to the 2023 first-year class, financial aid application materials will be available early in 2023 (FAFSA opens in Oct).
 You may print the required forms from this web page or complete them on-line through our student financial aid portal, Net Partner.

-By early 2018, the student and both biological parents have the financial documents necessary to complete their U.S. Individual Income Tax Return for 2016 (prior year last form accepted) (Form 1040, Form 1040-A or Form 1040-EZ, including W-2s and all required tax schedules).
-Using financial data from a completed income tax return, a requirement of Washington University School of Medicine, we are able to make a financial aid decision which states specifically the amounts, sources, and terms of scholarship and loan funds.
+By early 2023, the student and both living biological parents typically will have filed the financial documents necessary to complete their U.S. Individual Income Tax Return for 2021 (Form 1040, Form 1040-A or Form 1040-EZ, including W-2s and all required tax schedules).
+Using financial data from the current FAFSA application, completed income tax return, and supplemental documents, we are able to make a financial aid decision which states specifically the amounts, sources, and terms of scholarship and loan funds.
 While other medical schools may provide only an estimated award, Washington’s financial aid award is a firm commitment that will be awarded annually without further parental application for future years.

 Need-Based Financial Aid Awards

 Washington’s need-based financial aid awards are determined by a careful evaluation of detailed financial information provided by the applicant (who is under 30 at matriculation) and the applicant’s parents.
-If an applicant’s parents are separated or divorced, the financial information is required from both biological parents (excluding income and assets of their spouse, if they have remarried).
+If an applicant’s parents are unmarried, separated, or divorced, the financial information is required from both living biological parents (excluding income and assets of their spouse, if they have remarried).
 All financial data is documented with official copies of U.S. individual income tax return of the applicant and the applicant’s parents.
 Applicants over 30 (at matriculation) are not required to submit parent financial information.

 “Permanent residents” of the United States are eligible for Federal financial aid programs.
 But need-based financial aid is awarded from Washington only if the applicant and parents can provide official US IRS joint or individual tax returns or proof of IRS non-filing status.
 If you wish to apply for need-based university aid, you may appeal this policy by submitting audited foreign tax documents with the same detailed information as provided on a U.S. income tax return.
 Both original and translated versions must be presented and will be approved based on a case-by-case basis.
-Students who are not “permanent residents” or citizens of the United States are not eligible for need-based financial aid and must document, in a manner acceptable to Washington University, resources to pay the cost of education for four years.
+Students who are not “permanent residents” or citizens of the United States are not eligible for need-based financial aid and must document, in a manner acceptable to Washington University, the resources to pay the cost of education for four years.
 Please see our international and DACA student policy.

 |Debt Amount||Number of Students|